Shaurya-3003/Secret/README.md

 # Secret
-A website to share your secrets anonymously
+A website to share and view secrets anonymously